dnlcorona/dnlcorona/README.md

 # Daniel Corona
 ### Enthusiast of the best web & mobile development technologies.

-💬 Ask me about anything, I am happy to help</br>
+💬 Ask me about everything, I always enjoy helping people.</br>
 🌱 Learning all about **JavaScript**</br>
 <!-- 👨‍💻 All of my projects are available at [danielcorona.com.br](https://danielcorona.com.br) -->